stomp-js/stompjs/README.md

 https://github.com/stomp-js/ng2-stompjs is based on https://github.com/stomp-js/rx-stomp
 and exposes key classes as Angular Injectable Services.

+## Usage with IE11
+Make sure to polyfill TextEncoder and TextDecoder.

 ## TypeScript definitions

 The npm package includes TypeScript definitions, so there is no need no install it separately.